| commit | ca9a7f4c5caa228d9af889ecad7dcbe41bd43f2d | [log] [tgz] |

 meson setup --buildtype release builddir/

-When working on kmod, use the included build-dev.ini
+When working on kmod, use the included build-dev.ini file, as:

 meson setup --native-file build-dev.ini builddir/